Emerging Leaders Academy

 Topics will include the history of Kansas Soybean, the growth and development of soybean as a crop and product, leadership training, and opportunities to be involved in the soybean industry.

-Stops will cover all things agriculture, including research, transportation, processing, products, equipment, education, livestock, food and consumer issues.
+Stops will cover all things agriculture, including research, transportation, processing, products, equipment, education, livestock, food and consumer issues, and a Kansas Soybean Association Board of Directors meeting.

 Each participant will choose an organization about which she or he would like to learn more and accompany a current farmer-leader to one of its events.
 The goal will be to gain more in-depth experience and insight into industry involvement.